isomerpages/enterprisesg-sac/_resources/Frequently Asked Questions (FAQ).md

 <label for="accordion15g">Where can I get more information?</label><div>

-Further information on the Singapore compliance monitoring programme should be sent to&nbsp;[lim_lee_fang@enterprisesg.gov.sg
+Further information on the Singapore compliance monitoring programme should be sent to lim_lee_fang@enterprisesg.gov.sg

 </div></li><li><input id="accordion116g" type="checkbox">

 <label for="accordion116g">Any other enquiries?</label><div>

-If you have any questions or doubts, you can drop us an email or call us directly through the <a href="/contact -us" target="_blank">Contact Us</a> section.<p></p>
+If you have any questions or doubts, you can drop us an email or call us directly through the <a href="/contact-us" target="_blank">Contact Us</a> section.<p></p>